When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Is PrivateVPN Safe?

-Yes.
-PrivateVPN is a safe VPN service that prioritizes your security and privacy.
+Yes, PrivateVPN is a safe VPN service that prioritizes your security and privacy.
 As such, they don’t keep any records of your online activities.

-PrivateVPN uses military-grade 2048-bit encryption with AES-256 to ensure your online safety.
-It also offers several protocols, including OpenVPN (UDP/TCP), L2TP/IPsec, WireGuard, PPTP, and IKEv2/IPsec.
-(Please note that using WireGuard requires a manual setup process with raw configuration files.)
 These VPN protocols provide a flexible mix of speed and security to suit your needs.
 They protect your data from hackers, government surveillance, and various other threats.
 Thus, you can surf the Web confidently and access restricted content without revealing your identity.

-Additionally, PrivateVPN has several security features such as DNS and IPv6 leak protection, a kill switch, and Application Guard to ensure your sensitive information is visible only to you.
+Additionally, PrivateVPN has several security features, such as DNS and IPv6 leak protection, a kill switch, and an 'Application Guard' to ensure your sensitive information is visible only to you.
 As the provider does not log anything, you don't have to worry about them selling your data to third parties.
 PrivateVPN believes that your online activities are your business.

-PrivateVPN is lacking in one area: it has not been audited by a third party.
+PrivateVPN is lacking in one area: it hasn't been audited by a third party.
 Although an audit can provide additional assurance of a VPN's security and privacy practices, the lack of one doesn't necessarily mean you can't trust the company.
 That said, we hope the provider undergoes an audit in the near future.

 Supported Platforms & Devices